CharlotteBenadiba/Data-Analyst-Bootcamp/Learn_How_to_Use_Jupyter_Notebook_Google Colab_and_Kaggle.md

 ### Preparation

 * [Install Anaconda for Jupyter Notebook](https://noteable.io/jupyter-notebook/install-jupyter-notebook/) and scroll down to the Operating System you are using (Apple, Windows or Linux).
-* Create accounts on Google and Kaggle
+* Create accounts on Google.

 ### Useful resources